kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.md

 4. Hold the injector in place for 10 seconds.
 5. Repeat in 5 to 15 minutes if symptoms persist.
 6. Seek medical attention as soon as possible.

+If you have asthma and are having an attack, use your inhaler.

 ### Prevention
 - Avoid known allergens.